camaraproject/Governance/README.md

 Our commitment to open source means that we are enabling -in fact encouraging- all interested parties to contribute and become part of its developer community.
 * The current list of Project participants can be found here [PARTICIPANTS](./PARTICIPANTS.MD).
+* The current list of Working group participants can be found in the WD_PARTICIPANTS.MD file of the Working Group.
 * The current list of Codeowners and Maintainers of a Sub Project can be found in the CODEOWNERS and MAINTAINERS.MD file of the Sub Project.

 ## Licensing